 The client had previously attended a BRT workshop, and then scheduled the walk-through with a PennTAP Technical Advisor.
 The Advisor also reviewed the Township’s monthly electric and natural gas consumption statistics.

+This project was supported and funded by the Pennsylvania Department of Environmental Protection and the U.S. Department of Energy’s State Energy Program.
 After the BRT walk-through, a PennTAP Advisor presented a follow-up report with opportunities for increased energy efficiency.
 The Advisor recommended replacing aging window seals and missing siding, servicing the HVAC unit, updating the lighting, and leaving lights off during the day in rooms that were not in use.

 Following the PennTAP Advisor’s recommendations, the client replaced failing caulk around windows and applied new stucco coating to the building’s exterior to increase energy efficiency.
 The client also installed timers, programmable controls, and occupancy sensors to reduce electricity consumption.
 The building was updated with a white roof to regulate the temperature of its upper level.
 The client also replaced two inefficient HVAC units and upgraded all T12 lighting to T8.